ravenskrt/2ECE-B_PANGAN_PA4/README.md

 ## Output
 ![Alt Text](PA4_IMAGES_USED/df.png)

-This is my output for loading the 'board2.xlsx' file
+This is my output for loading the 'board2.xlsx' file.

 ---
 ![Alt Text](PA4_IMAGES_USED/1A.png)